 Employers should carefully consider whether factors for sharing out tips would discriminate against anyone.

-Employers should discuss how to avoid discrimination when they consult with employees or their representatives on how to share tips fairly.
+Employers should discuss how to avoid discrimination when they consult with workers or their representatives on how to share tips fairly.

 Find out more about discrimination at work